 Break up complex expressions and use temporary variables to make complex expressions easier to understand and maintain.

-This subclause requires a complete rewrite.

-Follow the guidance provided in TR 24772-1 clause 6.23.5

-Use parentheses any time arithmetic operators, logical operators, and shift operators are mixed in an expression.

 6.24 Side-effects and Order of Evaluation of Operands [SAM]

 6.24.1 Applicability to language

 The evaluation of an expression includes (i) its value computation and (ii) its side-effects.
 The value computation is the value returned by the expression, e.g., the valuation of 3 * 2 + 1 is 7.
 The side-effect of an expression are